 National Academies of Science Panel Recommends Lower Drunken Driving Threshold

 Each year 10,000 preventable deaths occur as a result of drunken driving accidents.
-In an effort to reduce this unnecessary carnage, the National Highway Traffic Safety Administration commissioned a study from the National Academies of Sciences to identify the most effective proven strategies for reducing drunken driving.
+In an effort to reduce this unnecessary carnage, the National Highway Traffic Safety Administration (NHTSA) commissioned a study from the National Academies of Sciences to identify the most effective proven strategies for reducing drunken driving.
 The report, which was released January, 2018, concluded that the majority of alcohol-related traffic deaths could be eliminated if states reduced their blood-alcohol concentration threshold from 0.08 to 0.05.
 All states currently have 0.08 thresholds although Utah passed a law last year that will lower the state’s threshold to 0.05 beginning Dec.
 30, 2018.

 At Tario & Associates, P.S. we fight for victims of drunken driving accidents.
 If you or a loved one is suffering serious injuries, medical expenses and even lost wages because of a drunk driver contact our law firm as soon as possible.

 What would lowering the drunken driving threshold practically mean?

 The amount of alcohol that a person could drink and remain under the 0.05 threshold varies from person to person and hinges on factors such as gender, size, and whether the person has recently eaten food.
 The average woman would not be able to consume more than two alcoholic beverages and the average man would not be able to consume more than three alcoholic beverages to maintain a blood alcohol level under 0.05.